oruc47/mle_ls_auto_regression/README.md

 ## Introduction

 This report presents the results and analysis of MLE and LS estimates of a simple autoregressive model.
 C++ was used to write and optimize both the log-likelihood and the LS functions.
 I first compute estimates for a simple version of the model and then later on perform Monte Carlo simulations to observe more complicated versions of the model and see if the estimates converge over time.
 I also hard-coded all the optimization functions to not use any packages.
-I implemented a simple version of gradient descent.
-The main results of the experiment are:
+I implemented a simple version of gradient descent

 ## Model

 This is an AR(2) model where the errors of the model are influenced by both the \(t-1\) period and the \(t-2\) period. \(\phi\) is an important variable of interest as it is the coefficient of the errors for each period.
 There will be cases where the model will be reduced to AR(1) by setting \(\phi_2 = 0\).

-\[
-\begin{aligned}
+$$
     y_t &= \alpha + \beta t + u_t \\
     u_t &= \phi_1 u_{t-1} + \phi_2 u_{t-2} + \varepsilon_t \quad \varepsilon_t \sim \text{NIID}(0, \sigma^2_\varepsilon) \quad \text{for} \quad t = 1, \ldots, T
-\end{aligned}
-\]
+$$

 ### Maximum Likelihood and Non-Linear Least Squares